One of the most difficult challenges we need to overcome when we want to become a CMA is actually getting started in the first place.

 11. Reward yourself

 After you complete few sets of problems, reward yourself with something that makes you look forward to having it again when you complete the next set of problems.
+Remember my muffin example above?
+It’s the simple things.

 12. Now is better than later